belbekyt/Javascript-API/README.md

 # Javascript-API
-Testing some operations on rest api with countries data.

-Using: HTML, CSS, JavaScript.
-Learning Tailwind-CSS and will try to use it here.
+Descritpion:
+Getting data of all countries of the world by a Rest API and converting it into cards.
+You can search for a country by typing it name or choosing a region.

+Using: HTML, CSS, JavaScript and Tailwind-CSS (learning it, so might not be so good here).

-Status: IN PROGRES...
+Status: FINISHED